 The procedures contained in our Child Protection and Safeguarding Policy apply to all staff, volunteers and governors and are consistent with those of Warwickshire Safeguarding Children Board (WSCB).

 All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection

 All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm at home, in the community or in school

 Pupils and staff involved in child protection issues will receive appropriate support

-The Designated Safeguarding Lead is Mrs Louise Lowes.
+Our Designated Safeguarding Lead is Mrs Jane Tailby.

-The Deputy Designated Safeguarding Leads are Mr Nigel Green and Mrs Lisa Pinkerton.
+Our Deputy Designated Safeguarding Leads are Mr Nigel Green, Mrs Lisa Pinkerton and Miss Carlijn Thijssen.